abdirahman-mahat/github-search/README.md

 Github-Search is an angular based application that allows a user to search for Github users and their repositories easily.
 # set-up instructions
-clone the repository
+Clone the repository

-import node -moodules inside it
+Import node -moodules inside it

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.